Skip to main content

 Upload custom apps

-Select "Office Add-In" as the app type.
+Select "Office Add-In" as the app type

 Select file: Select the downloaded manifest file and click Next.

-user selection
+User selection

-Check the requested App permissions and features carefully.
+Check the requested App Permissions and Features carefully.

-Check the required permissions and functions.
-If they are correct, click Accept permissions.
+Check the required permissions and features.
+If they are correct, click "Accept Permissions."

 Once the permissions have been confirmed, the app will be registered.